 It’s that last point that many find hard to reconcile — the presence of malnutrition and obesity at the same time.
 But most processed foods, while high in calories, simply don’t contain the nutrients that are so crucial for good health and productivity.

 There’s also evidence that the body stores fat differently in times of stress, and that alternating between eating more when cash and food are plentiful and less when they’re not triggers the body’s feast-or-famine reflexes.
 The result?
 Weight gain.

 Barbara Laraia of the University of California at Berkeley has been studying the long-term impacts of hunger for two decades and says it all means the nutritional odds are stacked against low-income families.

-HARI SREENIVASAN: That’s why, with one in five children sometimes going without meals in the community surrounding Disneyland, Orange County has begun approaching the issue like a public health crisis.
+HARI SREENIVASAN: That’s why, with 1 in 5 children sometimes going without meals in the communities surrounding Disneyland, Orange County has begun approaching the issue like a public health crisis.

 It started when O.C. public health officer Dr. Eric Handler ran into the director of the Orange County Food Bank recently and had two basic questions.

 DR. ERIC HANDLER, Orange County Health Care Agency: ‘One, is there enough food in your food bank?’
 And he said no. And I said, ‘If we were able to capture food that is wasted and direct it to people in need, could we end hunger in Orange County?’
 And he said yes.
 And that was the start of this campaign.